Hide-A-Pumpkin/Xyzhaofdu/README.md

-- 👋 Hi, I’m @Xyzhaofdu
+- 👋 Hi, I’m @HideAPumpkin
 - 👀 From School of Data Science in Fudan University
 - 🌱 Currently learning VIS and AI
 - 📫 Contact me if any questions ---zxy1337445805@gmail.com